Care Providers/Guardians must read this page and submit their acknowledgment, name, signature, and date below.

 Emergencies (other than illness)

-• Lost Child The Director is notified immediately, and staff will conduct an immediate and thorough campus search.
+- Lost Child: The Director is notified immediately, and staff will conduct an immediate and thorough campus search.
 The parent or emergency contact is alerted to the situation.
 Police are notified if the parents or emergency contacts cannot be located.

-• Blizzard In the event of a blizzard, teachers will stay with the students, and the Director will be responsible for maintaining a safe environment and food if needed.
+- Blizzard: In the event of a blizzard, teachers will stay with the students, and the Director will be responsible for maintaining a safe environment and food if needed.

 Fee Schedule

 The one-time Application Fee due with the initial application is $25.
-The annual registration fee is $225 for new and $125 for returning families.
+The annual registration fee is $225 for new families and $125 for returning families.
 Tuition is determined in the spring before each academic year.
-None of these fees are refundable.
+None of these fees is refundable.
 The monthly fees from September to May are as follows:

 Field Trips